haejoonchoi/swissarmyknife/README.md

 Unless specifically called out, all these scripts should work on a standard Python 2.7.x installation with no additional package requirements.
 Furthermore, the individual scripts are more or less self-contained, even if it means that there is copy-and-pasted code between them.
 This is an intentional design choice, though I might choose to revisit this in the future.

+I have deliberately chosen to write these scripts in Python (2.7.x, specifically) for the following reasons:

+* I like Python
+* Python 2.7.x is almost universally available on all platforms I care about (Linux, macOS, Windows)
+* Python is reasonably portable
+* Python 2.7.x is installed by default on Linux and macOS

 ## Deduper

 This is a reasonably useful file deduplicator, based on and inspired by [`find_duplicates.py`][find-duplicates].